aggregat4/dendriform/JOURNAL.md

 It is still annoying that there is such a duplication in logic between updateLocal and updateRemote methods.
 Can't find a good way to abstract out the common logic.
 I will at least need tests to check this.

-Which brings us to the next todo: write tests for all that new remote update logic and perhaps also its interaction with local updates!
+Which brings us to the next task: write tests for all that new remote update logic and perhaps also its interaction with local updates!

 ## 2022-01-19